defund12/defund12.org/TEAMS.md

 ## Join the conversation

 If you'd like to help out, please join our discord [here](https://discord.gg/YMxndzd) and say hello.
 We'd love your help!

+We have created channels in the discord channel that correspond to each team.
+These will be used for team specific communication and organization.
+Whichever team, you'd like to join, please join the discord sub topic and say hello.